antoniopgs/Liber/README.md

 ### The Constitution:
 1. This consitution shall forever remain unchanged.
 2. All amendments hereby presented will only be granted to citizens.
-Only citizens of Liber will have constitutional rights.
+Only citizens of Liber shall have constitutional rights.
 3. An individual shall only attain citizenship through a yearly voluntary contract established with the goverment of Liber.
 Through this contract, an individual can pay the goverment of Liber, and in return attain constitutional rights.
 4. The price of citizenship may change over time, but if it does, it must change equally for all citizens.
 All citizens must pay the same price for citizenship on a given year, regardless of their wealth.
 5. No citizen shall be forced to pay another individual, group, entity, organization or the government.
-There shall never be Government enforced Redistribution of Wealth.
+There shall never be forced Redistribution of Wealth.
 6. There shall be no infringement upon a citizen's freedom of speech, religion, peaceful assembly or petition to the government.
 7. The right of each citizen to keep and bear arms shall not be infringed upon.
 8. The right of each citizen to own and totally control his property shall not be infringed upon.
 9. No citizen, group, entity or organization shall receive any form of payment/bailout/government funding.
 10. No citizen shall be imprisoned or penalized for anything other than infringing upon another citizen's rights.
+*(Will refine this, just a first sketch...)*

 ### The Legal Board:
-Lorem Ipsum.
+- In the year of 2021, Liber's citizens voted that the carbon emmision costs will be X per CO2 ton.
+- In the year of 2021, Liber's citizens outlawed fishing over X tons of fish Y over the course of the year.
+*(Will refine this, just a first sketch...)*

 ## Structure:
 Liber will possess a minimal goverment.
-It's only function will be to enforce the Non Agression Principle protection for all it's citizens (tax paying individuals).
+It's only function will be to enforce the Non Agression Principle protection for all it's citizens (Citizenship Contract paying individuals).
 To enforce the NAP, the following institutions will be needed:
 - Military (protect citizens from foreign force)
 - Police (protect citizens from other individuals)
 - Prisons (protect and isolate citizens from individuals incapable of following the NAP)